-A policy is needed to achieve a system of internal fiscal control and stipulate counter-signature requirements.
+A policy is needed to achieve a system of internal fiscal control and stipulate countersignature requirements.

-Disbursement checks written for \$15,000 or more will require the signature of the President and Treasurer of the Board.
+Disbursement checks written for \$20,000 or more will require the signature of the President and Treasurer of the Board.
+In the event either the President or Treasurer is not available, the Vice-President may sign in the place of one of them.

-The President, Treasurer, and Business Manager will ensure that two signatures appear on all disbursement checks which are written for \$15,000 or more.
+The Director and Business Manager will ensure that two signatures appear on all disbursement checks which are written for \$20,000 or more.